Applies to: Player 5.0 for ArcGIS Pro, Player 4.4 for ArcMap

 Esri also support ArcGIS Desktop running in various on-premise and cloud environments.
 Internally GIS-PAX uses VMWare Workstation and VMWare Fusion for development and testing of Player and Player for ArcSDE.
 Other platforms are expected to work, contact GIS-PAX Support for the latest support on these environments.

 GIS-PAX certifies the following software releases of ArcGIS Desktop and ArcGIS Pro:

 - ArcGIS Desktop 10.4 up to 10.4.1

 - ArcGIS Desktop 10.5 up to 10.5.1

-- ArcGIS Pro 2.2 (also requires either ArcGIS ArcGIS Engine 10.3 or greater; or alternatively ArcGIS Desktop 10.3 or greater)
+- ArcGIS Pro 2.2 up to ArcGIS Pro 2.3 (also requires either ArcGIS ArcGIS Engine 10.3 or greater; or alternatively ArcGIS Desktop 10.3 or greater)